exoasteroids/ExoRANK/README.md

 - **Note 1**: Only tested on MacOS >11; problems may occur for older versions of MacOS and Windows ***(NOT SUPPORTED ON LINUX)***.
 - **Note 2**: The window close button has been disabled; to close ExoRANK, please click the red "Close" button at the bottom.
 - **Note 3**: Even though Right Ascension and Declination are not used in the ranking algorithm, ExoRANK requires two columns labeled: "RA" and "DEC" for use.
+-  **Note 4**: If the number of true-positives and true-negatives goes over the size of the sample you provide then it will simple just add how many rows are in the csv, ie resample has been turned off.

 <div align="center">